snugnug/hjem-rum/docs/CONTRIBUTING.md

 configured by the user.

 ### Writing Options

-> [!IMPORTANT]
-> When writing options for any Nix module, do NOT make any option depend on a
-> value from `config`.
-Options should be pure, or it will interfere with modules
-> evaluation.

 Writing new options is the core of any new module.
 It is also the easiest place to blunder.
 As stated above, a core principle of HJR is to minimize the number